 I found the app helpful for entering frequently typed passages, automatically fixing my favorite typos and spelling mistakes, entering tricky characters and complex code, inserting dates, and creating templates for frequent documents.
 If you spend any part of your day typing, TextExpander will save you time and effort, and keep you consistent and accurate.

-- Snippet suggestions can feel naggy, though you can turn it off
+What I Don’t Like: A little expensive.
+The subscription model won’t suit everyone.
+Snippet suggestions can feel naggy, though you can turn it off.

 My name is Adrian, and I’ve been using text expander apps since the late 1980s.
 They saved me a lot of time and keystrokes.